Pets Going Overseas

 RETURNING TO AUSTRALIA:

-If the pet is likely to return within two years it is recommended that they have a rabies vaccine done, and 30 days later, have a blood test (RNATT rabies serology test) done to show they have adequate antibody levels.
-If this test is done before the pet leaves Australia, they will qualify for the minimum 10 day quarantine period immediately.
-To keep this certification current, however, they will need to keep their rabies vaccine boosted according to recommendations (how long the vaccine manufacturer stipulates the immunity will last for – between 1 and 3 yeas typically).
+If the pet is likely to return within two years it is recommended that they have a rabies vaccine done, and 30 days later, have a blood test (rabies serology RNATT test) done to show they have adequate antibody levels.
+If this test is done before the pet leaves Australia, they will qualify for the minimum 10 day quarantine period on return.
+However, to keep this certification current they will need to keep their rabies vaccine boosted according to recommendations (how long the vaccine manufacturer stipulates the immunity will last for – between 1 and 3 yeas typically).
 The vaccine used at Malvern Vet will give 3 years immunity.

-If the pet is likely to be abroad for several years, you may elect to do the rabies serology test overseas to minimise the quarantine period on re-importation.
-If this option is taken your pet will need to wait for 6 months after the blood test has been done to qualify for the minimum quarantine period.
+If the pet is likely to be abroad for several years, you may elect to do the rabies serology test overseas to minimize the quarantine period on re-importation.
+If this option is taken your pet will need to wait for 6 months after the blood test has been done to qualify for the minimum 10 day quarantine period.

 Malvern Veterinary Hospital